18F/eng-hiring/_pages/debrief.md

   For candidates you did not rate a 5, what were you looking for that could have increased the candidate’s score?

+  This rating is used to prompt you to engage [system two thinking](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#Two_systems), and determines your relative confidence in the candidate.
+It is one item of data in combination with the rest of the data you have presented.

 ## Conversation outline

 Begin by introducing the meeting: